dunstontc/learn-go/code/Kernighan/tgpl/notes/05-Functions.md

       return list
   }
 ```
-To start the crawler off, we’ll use the command-line arguments as the initial URLs.
+To start the crawler off, we'll use the command-line arguments as the initial URLs.
 ```go
   func main() {
       // Crawl the web breadth-first,